vlang/v/vlib/term/README.md

 // Underlines the given string term.underline(string)

-// colors the background of the given string, replace <color> with a color of your choice term.bg_<color>(string)
+// colors the background of the given string, replace <color> with a color of your choice; the available colors are: black,blue,yellow,green,cyan,gray,bright_blue,bright_green,bright_red,bright_black,bright_cyan term.bg_<color>(string)

 // Sets the position of the cursor at a given place in the terminal